Cairo Historical Sites

 Be respectful at all times during your visit, especially in designated prayer sections of the mosque.
 Keep noise levels to a minimum while avoiding distractions for those engaged in prayer.

 The Mosque of Muhammad Ali is a towering monument to the grand richness of the architectural genius in Egypt.
 This pretty amazing tile view of the heart of Cairo, coupled with cool designs and cultural weight, leaves it as one among the few wonders to visit while in the place.
-Either you come to be awed by its Ottoman-scale majesty or tantalize the curiosity with Muhammad Ali Pasha's fascinating history, it enchantingly entwines Egypt's past and present.
+Whether you come to be awed by its Ottoman-scale majesty or tantalize your curiosity with Muhammad Ali Pasha's fascinating history, it enchantingly entwines Egypt's past and present.
 For anyone who is reserving an Egypt tour, the Mosque of Muhammad Ali is a must-see destination that brings history alive in the center of Cairo.

 The Sultan Hassan Mosque, located in the heart of Islamic Cairo, is among the most magnificent and historically far-reaching mosques in Egypt.
 Constructed in the fourteenth century during the Mamluk period, it was commissioned by Sultan Hassan as a grand religious and architectural monument.
 Imposing walls, towering minarets, and vast courtyards characterize it and are famed for its enormity and beautiful craftsmanship.
 It combines a mosque with a madrasa (Islamic school), signifying the concern of the Mamluk dynasty with religious and educational advancement.
 For those on a Cairo day tour, the Sultan Hassan Mosque is a must-see and a hidden treasure for any admirer of Islamic heritage and Cairo's architectural beauty.